thotsl4yer69/mazlabz-enterprise-terminal/README.md

 Use the `upload` command or the **Select Files for Analysis** button to submit PDFs or images for metadata extraction.
 The system extracts EXIF data from images and PDF metadata for research analysis.
 View your uploaded files with the `files` command and display extracted data with `metadata`.
 Admin system metrics and file listings are available with the `MAZLAB` command.
 This command prompts for the password set in `VITE_ADMIN_PASSWORD` before the dashboard opens.
-Trigger the ASCII anatomy demo with the `anatomy` command.
+Trigger the rotating 3D ASCII anatomy demo with the `anatomy` command.

 ## 🛠️ Development